Trishitamaity/AI_Assistant/README.md

 - pyttsx3: Converts text responses into audible speech
 - webbrowser: Opens websites and performs web-based tasks
 - datetime: Retrieves the current date and time for context-aware responses
-- os: Interacts with the system to launch desktop applications
 - Pyaudio: Enables access to the microphone for real-time voice input